thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 Notes:

 - If you fail to provide all of the information above, the WRT will likely ask you to resend a complete change request.
 The WCA ID, which is the unique key to identify competitors in the WCA database, must never be missing.
-All results changes must be sent via "reply all" to the original results thread where you submitted the JSON of the competition.
+All results changes must be sent via "Reply All" to the original results thread where you submitted the JSON of the competition.
 - If the change stems from a clerical mistake, e.g. a mistake during data entry, just emailing the WRT in the results submission thread is enough.
 If, however, the change arises from WRC or WIC feedback, the relevant committee must be included in CC.
 - For significant changes, e.g. retroactive disqualification of results, Delegates are advised to inform the affected competitor(s) by email or chat before or right after sending the change request to the WRT.

 ## Delegate Reports

 After every competition, the Delegates must submit a Delegate report.
-The purpose of the Delegate report is to prove that the competition was run according to the Regulations and at a sufficient level of quality, as well as share information that may be relevant to other Delegates.
+The purpose of the Delegate report is to prove that the competition was run according to the Regulations and at a sufficient level of quality, as well as to share information that may be relevant to other Delegates.
 The Delegate report must be submitted within one week of the end of the competition.
 If you need an extension on your Delegate report, inform your Senior Delegate and CC the WEAT with a notice as soon as possible.

 Each of the following sections will describe what to put in each section of the Delegate Report.
 In general, only interesting or notable items need to be written.

 ### Venue

 You are strongly recommended to post pictures of the competition setup and venue in your report.
 These pictures help other Delegates get a sense for what your competition was like, and also help the WQAC and the WRC verify that the WCA Scramble Accountability Policy was followed.
-In the pictures, show:
+The photos should show the following:

 1. General setup overview
 2. Scrambling area(s)